-- together have a mixture of knowledge, skills and experience that is relevant to the ABC Org.s circumstances and needs - have the requisite characteristics and skills to work as a committed, effective and supportive team, whilst retaining independence of thought and the maturity and ability to challenge constructively - embody diversity in its widest sense, strengthening decision making by bringing a broad range of backgrounds and perspectives.
+together have a mixture of knowledge, skills and experience that is relevant to the ABC Org.s circumstances and needs have the requisite characteristics and skills to work as a committed, effective and supportive team, whilst retaining independence of thought and the maturity and ability to challenge constructively embody diversity in its widest sense, strengthening decision making by bringing a broad range of backgrounds and perspectives.

-- complying with any qualifications and all requirements in the ABC Org.'s By Laws concerning who/how many individuals may be appointed as members of the Board, terms of office and manner of appointment - complying with any requirements in the ABC Org.'s By Laws concerning board meetings - ensuring that members of the Board are, and remain, eligible to act and that appropriate checks have been carried out (this may include minimum age and statutory disqualification,; and requiring new members of the Board to sign a declaration of eligibility and willingness/consent to act).
+complying with any qualifications and all requirements in the ABC Org.'s By Laws concerning who/how many individuals may be appointed as members of the Board, terms of office and manner of appointment ensuring that members of the Board are, and remain, eligible to act and that appropriate checks have been carried out (this may include minimum age and statutory disqualification,; and requiring new members of the Board to sign a declaration of eligibility and willingness/consent to act).